Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

 and, in this paper, we shall always assume that such a symbol $a$ admits an asymptotic expansion $a\sim \sum_{j\geq 0} \h^j a_j$ in non-negative integral powers of $\h$ in this topology: for any $N>0$,

-We then say that a pseudo-differential operator $P$ belongs to $S(m)$ (using the same notation, since there will be in general no ambiguity) if its Weyl symbol belongs to $S(m)$.
+We then say that a pseudodifferential operator $P$ belongs to $S(m)$ (using the same notation, since there will be in general no ambiguity) if its Weyl symbol $a$ belongs to $S(m)$.
 The first term $a_0$ in~\eqref{equ:expansion} is called the principal symbol of $P$.
-Other classes of pseudo-differential operators can be used, see~\cite{charbonnel}, but we stick to $S(m)$ for its ease of use and ample documentation (see for instance~\cite{dimassi-sjostrand,martinez-book,zworski-book-12}).
+Other classes of pseudodifferential operators can be used, see~\cite{charbonnel}, but we stick to $S(m)$ for its ease of use and ample documentation (see for instance~\cite{dimassi-sjostrand,martinez-book,zworski-book-12}).